Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 Helpful Gold & Precious-Metal References

-These outside references are included to help explain live market-price references, precious-metal quality markings, and bullion context.
+These outside references are included to help explain market-price references, precious-metal quality markings, bullion context, and local pawnbroker/transaction context.
 Final local offers are confirmed in store after testing, weighing, inspection, and current market review.

 Gold and silver market prices change frequently.
 This post is informational only and does not constitute investment, tax, or financial advice.
 Final local offers are confirmed in store after inspection, testing, weighing, and current market review.